KxSystems/docs/docs/wp/java-api/index.md

 Examples are then provided for core use cases for the API in a standard setup.
 Particular consideration is given to how the API facilitates subscription and publication to a kdb+ tickerplant process, a core component of any kdb+ tick-capture system.

-The examples presented here form a set of practical templates complementary to the [primary source of information](../../interfaces/java-client-for-q.md) on code.kx.com.
+The examples presented here form a set of practical templates.
 These templates can be combined and adapted to apply kdb+ across a broad range of problem domains.
 They are available on
 :fontawesome-brands-github: